Beyond-jQuery/book/README.md

 <a href="https://amzn.com/1484222342"><img src="beyond-jquery-cover.jpg" height="350"></a>

-## UPDATE (20 August 2016)
+## UPDATE (19 October 2016)

 Hi there readers.
 Thanks to all of you for supporting my work on the book over the last year and a half.
 It's been a long journey, a lot of work, and a lot of fun too.
 The next chapter in the life of "Beyond jQuery" is about to begin.
-My book is scheduled to be published by Apress in October of 2016.
+My book is scheduled to be published by Apress in November of 2016.
 You can now [pre-order a copy on Amazon][amazon]!

 I certainly hope you enjoyed reading and following my progress, and I hope you'll check out the Apress version of the book when it's ready.